[Feature] Mustard gas and cod: Last chance to halt Nord Stream 2?

 Mustard gas and cod: Last chance to halt Nord Stream 2?

-First, the Nazis, then the Soviet Union - shortly after World War Two - dumped tens of thousands of tonnes of chemical weapons 70m to 120m down in the Baltic Sea, near the Danish island of Bornholm.
+First, the Nazis, then, the Soviet Union - shortly after World War Two - dumped tens of thousands of tonnes of chemical weapons 70m to 120m down in the Baltic Sea, near the Danish island of Bornholm.

 Navigation equipment at the time was not very good and the Soviet Union did not record the exact locations, so the precise spots are unknown.